 Then I folded in half and folded in half again.

 Thanks for joining me today on Say It With Simplicity.
-I hope you’ll grab some of your stashed supplies and make something special for your home and family.
+I hope you’ll grab some fabric and make special towels for your home and family!